rosedu/site/partners/index.markdown

 resources.
 As such, our community consists mainly of students and alumni of the faculty.

+**The Faculty of Automatic Control and Computers is providing the logistics for ROSEdu activities.**

 ### [Google](http://www.google.com/)

 Google is one of the prime brands in the ROSEdu community due to numerous